AkiSchmatzler/DataStructures/README.md

 # **Data Structures in C : main structures and operations**
-Some basic operations on different data structures that can always come in handy.
-The tree and graph structure contain some more complex operations such as tree rotations or the Dijkstra algorithm.
-All structures use pointers, and some structures have a couple different implementation (the list of which is non-exhaustive).
+Some operations on different data structures that can always come in handy.

 ### **Some definitions**: